Ian Ferguson (footballer, born 1967)

 Ian Ferguson (born 15 March 1967) is a Scottish football coach and retired professional player.

 He started his career with Clyde, then moved to St Mirren in 1986, scoring the winning goal as the club won the 1987 Scottish Cup Final.
 Ferguson moved to Rangers in 1988 and stayed with the Ibrox club for 12 years, during which time he helped them win nine consecutive Scottish league championships.
 He has since been inducted to the club's Hall of Fame.
 He played for Dunfermline Athletic for two seasons, before emigrating to Australia where he played for Northern Spirit and Central Coast Mariners.
 Ferguson appeared in nine full international matches for Scotland.

-Since retiring as a player, he has managed North Queensland Fury, Perth Glory, Northern Fury and Stirling Macedonia.
+Since retiring as a player, he has managed North Queensland Fury, Perth Glory, Northern Fury, Stirling Macedonia and Dianella White Eagles.

 Club career

 St Mirren

 Raised in the Parkhead area of Glasgow within a few blocks of Celtic Park, Ferguson grew up as a supporter of Rangers.
 He started his career with Clyde (he had an unsuccessful trial with Aberdeen in 1983), but was transferred to St Mirren for £60,000 in 1986.
 Aged 20, he scored the winning goal in the 1987 Scottish Cup Final, as St Mirren won 1–0 against Dundee United.